at Mary Baldwin University

 James "Jim" McCoy

-Dr. James McCoy is interim vice president of enrollment at Mary Baldwin University.
+Dr. James McCoy is vice president of enrollment management at Mary Baldwin University.

 “Dr. McCoy joins us at a significant time as we work to create the Mary Baldwin University that will lead us into the future,” said MBU President Pamela R. Fox.
 “He brings innovative direction to all facets of enrollment management and a wide breadth of experience with the strategic development of planning and policies at a variety of institutions of higher learning.”